noahbliss/freeipa-pen/README.md

 # freeipa-pen
-## Email alerts and reports for expiring passwords in a FreeIPA domain.
+## Password Expiration Notifications for FreeIPA

 FreeIPA-PEN is a bash script designed to be installed on an IPA server and invoked by cron.
+It sends emails to users to alert of imminent password expiration.
+It can also email an admin user a report on soon-to-expire and already expired accounts.

+`install.sh` copies `mailer.sh` and `mailer.conf` to `/etc/passexp/` and sets sane permissions.

-Configuration before use is required and can be done in the mailer.conf file.
+Configuration before use is required and can be done in the `mailer.conf` file.
 You will also need:
 - a FreeIPA System (Service) Account - [FreeIPA-SAM](https://github.com/noahbliss/freeipa-sam) can help
 - users in FreeIPA with valid "mail" values